kvxrlixd/Modified-JS/README.md

-# Illegal-Hell
+# JS modifications

-Modified Hell mod for Venge.io with visual improvements and client-side JS overrides.
+Modified JavaScripts code for Venge.io with visual improvements and client-side JS overrides.

 Set of scripts focused on visibility, responsiveness, and general gameplay feel.
 Everything runs locally — no server-side changes.